mavryk-network/taquito/website/versioned_docs/version-20.0.0/batch-api.md

 ## What are the limitations?

 The limitations of batched operations are within the constraints of single processes.
-For example, the gas limit of the Tezos blockchain limits the number of functions that can batch together.
+For example, the gas limit of the Mavryk blockchain limits the number of functions that can batch together.
 In addition to that, only a single account can sign batched operations.

 ## References